-Having a correct understanding of the beautiful is a fundamental prerequisite for establishing a Jucheoriented aesthetic view; it is an indispensable condition for ensuring a high degree of ideological and artistic quality in fine art.
+Having a correct understanding of the beautiful is a fundamental prerequisite for establishing a Juche-oriented aesthetic view; it is an indispensable condition for ensuring a high degree of ideological and artistic quality in fine art.

 The Juche-oriented aesthetic view gives integrated and perfect scientific answers to the essence, law and standard of beauty for the first time in history.
 What is beautiful means those objects and phenomena which meet man's desire and aspiration for independence, and are emotionally grasped by him.
 All the objects and phenomena existing in reality not only have their own determination but also display their qualitative characteristics expressed by the beautiful and other aesthetic categories.
 The qualitative characteristics possessed by objects and phenomena as the beautiful is the determination which is expressed in their relationship with man.
-Because of this determination objects and phenomena are divided into what is beautiful and what is not beautiful, and their varied aesthetic relations with human life are thus established the world and his own destiny.
+Because of this determination objects and phenomena are divided into what is beautiful and what is not beautiful, and their varied aesthetic relations with human life are thus established.

+The standard of the beautiful is man's desire and aspiration for independence.
+Man's every desire and aspiration is based on independence.
+The inherent desire and aspiration of a social being are those he has for independence to live and develop as the master of the world and his own destiny.
 Man's desire and aspiration for independence are formed and developed socially and historically.
 As society develops and man's ideological level becomes higher, his mental and material demands increase continually, and he aspires to a brighter future.
 As a social being with independence, creativeness and consciousness, man is the most precious and powerful being in the world; he is the only master of the world and the only transformer of the world.
 Man realizes his desire for independence through his creative activity, and makes everything serve him.
 Nothing in the world is more precious than man's interests.
 All the things and phenomena in the world are of value as long as they serve man.
 That things and phenomena serve man means, in the final analysis, that they conform with his desire for independence and satisfy this desire.
 The things and phenomena in the objective world are of value and become beautiful when they meet man's desire and aspiration for independence.
 In the course of a long life man comes to feel that something meeting his desire is beautiful and he possesses the attribute to like and aspire to it.
 Aesthetic desire and aesthetic ideal are concrete expression of man's desire and aspiration for independence; they are one aspect of man's noble spiritual requirement.
 Man's aesthetic desire and his aesthetic ideal find their clearest reflection in art and literature.